zackw/readings.owlfolio.org/content/2014/anonymity-quicksand.md

 Title: Anonymity on QuickSand: Using BGP to Compromise Tor
 Date: 2015-03-17
-Tags: bgp, tor, traffic analysis, autonomous systems
+Tags: bgp, tor, traffic analysis, autonomous systems, routing

 One of the oldest research threads regarding [Tor][] is trying to figure out how close you could get in real life to the "global passive